 Attractive Contract Options.
 We offer consignors several contract options to meet their individual needs and sale objectives.
 These can include a straight commission contract, where the consignor receives the gross proceeds from the sale less a pre-negotiated commission rate, as well as alternate arrangements including guarantee contracts (where the consignor receives a guaranteed minimum amount plus an additional amount if proceeds exceed a specified level) or an outright purchase of the equipment by us for resale.
 We refer to guarantee and outright purchase contracts as our underwritten or atrisk business.
-At-risk contracts have generally represented about 25% of our gross auction proceeds on an annual basis in recent periods.
+At risk contracts have generally represented about 25% of our gross auction proceeds on an annual basis in recent periods.

 Our commission structure reflects the degree of risk we assume in connection with the equipment being sold.
 In general, on similar packages of equipment, we factor in a lower commission rate for straight commission sales than for guarantee contracts.
 In the case of outright purchases, pricing takes into account the risks we assume and our expected margin.
-We typically offer guarantee and purchase contract options only on large, diverse fleets of equipment.
 We manage the risk associated with our underwritten business by performing detailed appraisals of the equipment and involving valuation specialists and senior levels of management in the decision making process.
 In addition, equipment prices tend not to fluctuate significantly during the short time prior to the auction that we are exposed on these types of arrangements.